 Assumptions

 To ensure we can finish this project by April 2023, we must constrain our scope.
 If any software is used, it must be in the MathWorks software suite because CISCOR has readily available access to MathWorks.
 CISCOR primarily focuses on quadrupedal robots, so the data we have access to will be from these types of robots; therefore, the focus of the tool will be on quadrupedal robots, as this will be most beneficial to our client.
+Lithium polymer (lipo) batteries are the primary battery chemistry utilized in CISCOR, and as a result our tool will utilize a model of lipo batteries for analysis.

 Stakeholders